5 Delicious Christmas Cookies To Make in Your RV

 Baking Christmas Cookies

+Most RVs come equipped with ovens – some of them pretty fancy! – making your baking extravaganza as easy as pie.
+Or, well, cookies.
 But even if you don’t have an oven, don’t worry.
-We’ve included some super-easy, no-bake recipes too, so everyone can get in on the fun.
-And if you’re willing to brave the cold, we’ve even seen a few creative folks bake up their cookies on the grill!
+We’ve included some easy, no-bake recipes too, so everyone can get in on the fun.

 Easy Christmas Cookies

 Looking for some easy and fun Christmas treats?
-Hankering for some award winning, old fashioned holiday classics?
+Hankering for some award-winning, old-fashioned holiday classics?
 Here are our favorite Christmas cookie recipes to whip up this winter.

 Follow this highly-rated recipe over at The Taste of Home.